Skip to additional navigation Skip to content

 Government advice and legislation

 “Effective enforcement is important to maintain public confidence in the planning system.
 Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
 They should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
-This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where it is appropriate.”
+This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where appropriate.”

 The purpose of planning enforcement